serayyagci1/coderate/README.md

 A web application for heart disease prediction and visualization was created using Django called **heartProjectApp**.
 The application has the following functionalities:
 - Ajax calls for dynamic interaction, categorization, and storage of visualization images in SQLite database.
 The images can be retrieved on selection by the user.
 - Interactive form with Django's form function for users to input their data related to heart disease risk factors, such as Age, BMI, Race, etc., and used the evaluation script(**model_r**) to evaluate user data with the ML model, and reflect user result.
 (Heart disease Positive/Negative with probability)
 - A choropleth map of US states' heart disease percentages.
-This visualization is on our data combined with a US GeoJSON file containing geographical boundaries of states.
+This visualization is based on our data combined with a US GeoJSON file containing geographical boundaries of states.

 ### Visualizations
 Several plots have been created to visualize the data for understanding the distribution of different variables.
 These include: